Alfser/Alfser/README.md

 ## I'm a Developer and Computer Engeneer.

-- :space_invader:I’m currently working on App Anjo Startup as a Backend developer by react native framework using TypeScript
+- :space_invader:I’m currently working on Defensoria Pública do Pará as System Analist using stacks like Node/TypeScript and Python/Django.
 - :alien: I’m currently learning kotlin and javaScript programing.
 - :octocat: I’m looking to collaborate on backend single projects using Node.js to strengthen my learning.
 - 🤔 I’m looking for help for the best way to build secure web API.